-Session Details Academic Standards Common Core ELA Common Core Math Session Four: A Penny Saved Students are introduced to the concept of saving.
-Objectives: Students will: Explain the importance of saving money Identify a savings goal Identify a place where people save money Social Emotional Learning 2C.
-Demonstrate ability to set and accomplish specific tasks and goals.
-Reading Foundations RF.K.1-4 Literature RL.K.1-4 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1 Measurement and Data CC.2.4.K.A.4 Session Five: A Penny Shared Students are introduced to storybook characters and their plans to earn money for a worthy cause.
-Objectives: Students will: Explain the importance of giving Organize a chronological sequence of events Social Emotional Learning 5B.
-Analyze outcomes of decisions including the consideration of their effects on others.
-Reading Foundations RF.K.1-4 Writing W.K.1,8 Literature RL.K.1-4 RL.K.7 RL.K.9-10 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1-3
+Session Details Academic Standards Common Core ELA Common Core Math Session Five: A Penny Shared Students are introduced to storybook characters and their plans to earn money for a worthy cause.
+Objectives: Students will: Explain the importance of giving Organize a chronological sequence of events 2.5 Identify and explain the individual's responsibilities to family, peers and the community, including the need for civility, respect for diversity and the rights of others.
+3.3 Describe and illustrate ways in which people interact with their physical environment (e.g., land use, location of communities, methods of construction, design of shelters) Reading Foundations RF.K.1-4 Writing W.K.1,8 Literature RL.K.1-4 RL.K.7 RL.K.9-10 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1-3